Japan's ispace aims for historic lunar landing with Resilience lander

 TOKYO: Japanese company ispace is set to attempt the lunar touchdown of its uncrewed spacecraft on Friday (Jun 6), two years after its failed inaugural mission, in a bid to become the first company outside the United States to achieve a moon landing.

-Resilience, ispace's second lunar lander, is expected to touch down on Mare Frigoris, a basaltic plain about 900km from the moon's north pole, at 4:17am Friday local time (1917 GMT Thursday) following an hour-long descent from lunar orbit, according to the company.
+Resilience, ispace's second lunar lander, is expected to touch down on Mare Frigoris, a basaltic plain about 900km from the moon's north pole, at 4.17am Friday local time, following an hour-long descent from lunar orbit, according to the company.

 In 2023, ispace's first lander crashed into the moon's surface due to inaccurate recognition of its altitude.
 Software remedies have been implemented, while the hardware design is mostly unchanged in Resilience, the company has said.